aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/BattleControl.md

 The damage might have more effects processed after its calculation for example, by applying some [medals](../Enums%20and%20IDs/Medal.md) that act on it.
 It is greatly influenced by the property parameter and the enemy party members's [weakness](Actors%20states/Enemy%20features.md#weakness) field, a list of [AttackProperty](Damage%20pipeline/AttackProperty.md) that applies to this enemy party member.

 It should be noted however that the caller of DoDamage is free to perform any logic that goes beyond the scope of the damage pipeline which happens very frequently in actions's logic.
+The damage pipeline have [known design shortcomings](Damage%20pipeline/Known%20design%20issues.md) that limits its usage, check the documentation about them to learn more.

 ## Actor state
 The player party's stats are in instance.`playerdata` (which the whole game uses elsewhere in various places) while the enemy party's are specifically inside BattleControl and is called `enemydata`.
 The `playerdata` array has complex addressing methods, more info can be found at the [`playerdata` addressing documentation](playerdata%20addressing.md)